 The nationwide State of Emergency ended in Spain on 9th May 2021.
 After that date, the 17 autonomous regions may apply their own restrictions when needed; regions will however not be allowed to impose a curfew as this measure can only be imposed at national level.

-From Saturday 26th of June 2021, face masks are no longer required to be worn in open spaces (outside) but it must be worn in closed spaces, public transportation etc.
+From Saturday 26th of June 2021, face masks are no longer required to be worn in open spaces (outside) but it must be worn in closed spaces, public transportation etc. It is however recommended to avoid transmission, especially during peak holiday season events, for instance Christmas and New Year when there are traditionally more crowds.

 Smoking is not allowed in public spaces.
 If you need to take your mask off to smoke, you need to stay 2 meters away from others and keep that minimum distance.
 On outdoor sitting cafés, you will most likely be asked to leave the area to smoke away from the crowd.